Top 5 Brain-Boosting Snacks for SeniorsJanuary 31, 2018

 As we age, it's important to take into account what we put into our bodies.
 After all, what you eat can directly reflect your demeanor, mood, and brain.
 With that in mind, we've listed our top 5 snacks for seniors that aim to keep brains alert, young, and ready to take on the day/

 There's nothing quite as quick and efficient as a handful of tiny unsalted walnuts.
-Studies have shown that walnuts can have the edible power to improve your reaction to stress, allow clearer thinking, and also provide benefits for other cognitive functions.
-Being packed with plenty of protein, unsaturated fatty acids, fiber, iron, zinc and more, walnuts are literal brain food.
+Studies have shown that walnuts can have the power to improve your reaction to stress, allow clearer thinking, and also provide benefits for other cognitive functions.
+Packed with plenty of protein, unsaturated fatty acids, fiber, iron, zinc and more, walnuts are literal brain food.